 Speakers:

-Dr Sam Langton, Leeds University
+Dr Julia Kasmire, UK Data Service, University of Manchester (Day 1)

-Dr Julia Kasmire, University of Manchester
+Dr Sarah King-Hele, UK Data Service, University of Manchester (Day 1)

-Dr Sarah King-Hele, University of Manchester
+Dr Sam Langton, University of Leeds (Days 2 and 3)

-Level: Beginner
+Level: Introductory (but some basic knowledge/experience required)

 Experience/knowledge required: The workshop is aimed at beginners, but not ABSOLUTE beginners.
 This means that participants should have basic experience of quantitative analysis using a statistics package and/or a basic knowledge of R. If you are uncertain whether you have enough experience, we will provide resources for you to work through in advance to make sure that you can follow along during the workshop.